 You may be able to add, update, or delete certain information as explained above.
 When you update or delete information, the Research Team may maintain a copy of the unrevised information in our records.

-The Research Team may use your Personal Information to contact you to ask if you would be willing to participate in additional research opportunities, including linking your participant data with other health data.
-If you are interested, we will obtain your consent before enrolling you in the research study and linking your data with your other health data.
+The Research Team may use your Personal Information to contact you to ask if you would be willing to participate in additional research opportunities, including linking your Study participant data with other health data.
+If you are interested, we will obtain your consent before enrolling you in the other research study and linking your data with your other health data.

 What limitations are there on my use of the Site?

 When you register for the Study, you choose a unique username and password to visit the Site solely for your personal, non-commercial use in connection with the Study.
 By visiting the Site, you agree that you will not do anything to interfere with or disrupt the operation of the Site, you agree that you will provide only accurate and current information through the Site, and you agree that you will not impersonate anyone else in your use of the Site.
 You further agree not to transmit content that you do not have the right to transmit or that infringes the rights of any party, and you agree to use the Site in compliance with all applicable laws and regulations.
-You understand that the Site or portions of it may be subject to patent, copyright, trademark and other intellectual property protections and that the ownership of software and other intellectual property related to the Site, as well the goodwill associated therewith, remains with UCSF or its licensors.
-You agree that any improvements or other changes to the Site or the Study itself are the sole property of UCSF.
+You understand that the Site or portions of it may be subject to patent, copyright, trademark and other intellectual property protections and that the ownership of software and other intellectual property related to the Site, as well the goodwill associated therewith, remains with Stanford or its licensors.
+You agree that any improvements or other changes to the Site or the Study itself are the sole property of Stanford.

 Questions or concerns?

 You understand and agree that nothing accessed through this Site constitutes professional medical advice.
-UCSF disclaims any representation or warranty, expressed or implied, concerning the accuracy or completeness of the information contained on the Site.
-In no event shall UCSF be liable for any special, indirect or consequential damages or damages of any kind whatsoever, resulting from or arising out of or in connection with the use of this Site.
+Stanford disclaims any representation or warranty, expressed or implied, concerning the accuracy or completeness of the information contained on the Site.
+In no event shall Stanford be liable for any special, indirect or consequential damages or damages of any kind whatsoever, resulting from or arising out of or in connection with the use of this Site.